-A Gear train consist of two or more number of gears in series.
-It is used to increase or decrease the speed or torque of the output shaft.
-The term Gear Ratio is used to calculate speed and torque of output gear when torque is applied to the input gear.
+A Gear train consists of two or more gears in series.
+Its application is to increase or decrease the speed or torque of the output shaft.
+We use Gear Ratio to calculate the speed and torque of the output gear or shaft when the input shaft or gear torque is known.

-To understand gear ratio we suggest you first read this article on Gear Terminology ( Various Terms used in Gears) and Various Types of Gears.
+To understand the gear ratio, we suggest you read this article on gear Terminology ( Various Terms Used in Gears) and Various Types of Gears.

 Law of Gearing

-Law of gearing states that the angular velocity ratio between mating gears is always remains constant.
-To achieve the condition of constant angular velocity, common normal at the point of contact between mating gear teeth always pass through the pitch point.
-Where Pitch point is the point of contact between mating gear pitch circles.
+The Law of Gearing states that the angular velocity ratio between mating gears remains constant.
+To achieve the law of gearing or constant angular velocity, a normal at the point of contact between mating gear teeth always passes through the pitch point.
+Here the Pitch point is the point of contact between mating gear pitch circles.

-Where ω1 and ω2: Angular Velocity in radian/sec for driver and driven gear respectively.
+Where ω1 and ω2: Angular Velocity in radian/sec for driver and driven gear.

-n1 and n2 = Gear Speed in RPM for driver and driven gear respectively.
+n1 and n2 = Gear Speed in RPM for driver and driven gear.

-d1 and d2 = driver and driven gear diameter respectively.
+d1 and d2 = driver and driven gear diameter.

-T1 and T2 = Number of Teeth on driver and driven gear respectively.
+T1 and T2 = Number of Teeth on driver and driven gear.

 Gear Ratio

-Gear ratio is the ratio of the number of teeth of driven gear and driver gear.
-It is used to calculate the speed and torque of output shaft when input and output shafts are connected using a gear train.
+The Gear ratio is the ratio of the number of teeth of the driven or output gear and the driver or input gear.
+It is used to calculate the speed and torque of the output shaft when input and output shafts are connected using a gear train.

-Input gear where torque is applied is known as driver.
-Whereas output gear is known as driven gear.
-And gears used in between the driver and driven gears are known as idler gears.
+The driver or Input gear is the gear where we apply the torque.
+Driven or output gear is a gear where we use the applied torque.
+And the gears used in between the driver and driven gears are known as idler gears.

 Gear Ratio and Speed

-Power transmission through gear train affects rotational speed of output shaft.
+Power transmission through the gear train affects the rotational speed of the output shaft as well.

 Therefore:

-As shown above, if the number of gears on the output shaft is greater than gears on the input shaft.
+As shown above, if the number of gears on the output shaft is greater than the gears on the input shaft.
 This arrangement is also known as reduction gear Drive.
-In this arrangement Output shaft will have low speed compared to input shaft.
+In this arrangement, the output shaft will have a low speed compared to the input shaft.

 Gear Ratio and Torque

-According to the law of gears.
-In a Gear Train Ratio of output torque to input torque is also a constant and equal to the Gear ratio.
-Therefore if input torque is known.
-Output torque can be calculated by multiplying input torque with gear ratio.
+According to the law of gears, in a Gear Train, the Ratio of output torque to input torque is also constant and equal to the Gear ratio.
+Therefore if the input torque is known, we can calculate the output torque by multiplying the input torque with the gear ratio.

 Gear Train Types and their Calculation

 A gear train consists of a series of gears to transfer power from one shaft to another.
-For example, power from the engine is transferred to the wheels through the gear box.
-Here are the four different types of gear train.
+For example, power from the engine is transferred to the wheels through the gearbox.
+Here are the four different types of the gear train.

 - Simple Gear Train